-The ability to load data into Neo4j is enabled through a variety of data loading APIs and tools.
-For processes where big data sets flow in or out of the Neo4j graph database, consideration needs to be taken to batch these read and write operations into batch sizes that are sympathetic to the master instances memory capacity as well the transactional overhead of data writes.
+The ability to load data into ONgDB is enabled through a variety of data loading APIs and tools.
+For processes where big data sets flow in or out of the Open Native Graph Database (ONgDB), consideration needs to be taken to batch these read and write operations into batch sizes that are sympathetic to the master instances memory capacity as well the transactional overhead of data writes.

-- the Cypher transactional endpoint, which uses the Cypher query language and is simple to utilize from any programing language because files containing CQL can be structured to bulk load data and write consistently.
+- the Geequel transactional endpoint, which uses the Geequel query language and is simple to utilize from any programing language because files containing Geequel can be structured to bulk load data and write consistently.

 - the batch inserter which removes transactional overhead, but does require the database to be offline